getodk/docs/shared-src/docs-syntax-guide.rst

 Secondary tables of content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Collections of documents are sometimes given their own table of content on an individual page.
-(See, for example, :doc:`collect-setup` and :doc:`collect-using`.)

 In these cases, the page containing the :rst:dir:`toctree` serves as a sort of intro page for the collection.
 That intro must, itself, be included in the :ref:`main-nav-menu`.

 The contents of a :rst:dir:`toctree` appear as section links in another :rst:dir:`toctree` it is included in.
-That is, if a :rst:dir:`toctree` in :file:`index.rst` lists ``collect-using``, and :file:`collect-using.rst` has a :rst:dir:`toctree`, then the contents of that second :rst:dir:`toctree` will appear in the :ref:`main-nav-menu`, as sub-items to :doc:`collect-using`.
+That is, if a :rst:dir:`toctree` in :file:`index.rst` lists ``survey-using``, and :file:`survey-using.rst` has a :rst:dir:`toctree`, then the contents of that second :rst:dir:`toctree` will appear in the :ref:`main-nav-menu`, as sub-items to :doc:`survey-using`.
 (Indeed, this is precisely the case in the docs currently.)

 How ODK Docs uses main and secondary tables of content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~